 “Therefore, we need to see what did not work, why it did not work, and make any necessary corrective actions.
 As a state, we must identify all the gaps and omissions and acknowledge that, at a critical moment like this, we did not respond as we should have.
 On behalf of the state, I apologise,” he said.

-He also listed 12 “support measures” the government would offer to those impacted by the fire, which include subsidies for rent payments for those displaced by it, compensation for livestock farmers, and €10,000 to every family whose house was completely destroyed by the fire.
+He also listed 12 “support measures” the government would offer to those impacted by the fire.

 Demetriou said Disy is “ready to support them and strengthen them when needed”, and also ready to “ensure that they are implemented immediately and do not get stuck in the gears of bureaucracy”.

 “The people who have been impacted do not need words.
-They need support, care, and security, as well as the guarantee that they will not relive such a nightmare,” she said.
+They need support, care and security, as well as the guarantee that they will not relive such a nightmare,” she said.

-Earlier, Akel leader Stefanos Stefanou had said governmental responsibility for its response to the fire had been “left hanging”, and that the government had been “unable to understand the magnitude of its responsibility for the disaster”.
+Akel leader Stefanos Stefanou said governmental responsibility for its response to the fire had been “left hanging”, and that the government had been “unable to understand the magnitude of its responsibility for the disaster”.

-They refused to respond to society’s demand for the resignation or dismissal of the relevant ministers,” he said, adding that his party will “closely and continuously monitor the restoration of area impacted by the catastrophe”.
+His party will “closely and continuously monitor the restoration of area impacted by the catastrophe”.

 “The president asks us to judge him strictly.
 So far, he and his government have proven that they do not want and cannot withstand criticism.”

-Disy and Akel have led the charge in demanding answers from the government over its handling of the wildfire, with the former last week having said that the government had “obviously failed.
+Disy and Akel have led the charge in demanding answers from the government over its handling of the wildfire, with the former last week having said that the government had “obviously failed”.

 It described the government’s handling of the fire as a “criminal failure” and said that its causes “must be investigated immediately”.